Ronny011/spookie/README.md

 The loop will keep going as long as the website keeps giving a response with the login page URL.
 If you have a valid session cookie or if you have logged in successfully (plaintext comparison of username and password), you will referred to the 'profile' web page.

+You can either use the attached 'session' file or open a tab with a registered and logged in user(profile web page).
+The aforementioned file will log in with the given data in the 'login_data' dictionary and will run a background active session and output the cookie value for testing purposes.